Import Underlying Entities

 Inter-company eliminations and exchange rate adjustments are also displayed.

 The eliminations feature in Fathom assists to remove the impact of transactions between companies in a group, and therefore provides a more accurate view of consolidated performance.

 A typical use of an elimination would be to account for inter-company loans or inter-company management fees within a group.

 Fathom also provides a more detailed approach for Multi-Currency eliminations, for more information please refer to this article: Multi-currency Eliminations.

 Fathom sources our default historical exchange rates from Open Exchange Rates.
 Fathom uses an inter-bank (without retail fluctuations), mid-market (average of buy/sell rates), rate which is calculated end-of-day using an average of rates from the preceding day.

 For monthly data, Fathom uses the average exchange rate over the month to translate the Profit & Loss accounts.
 Fathom uses the month end exchange rate for translating Balance Sheet accounts.

-For more information, see this detailed FAQ on Exchange Rates.
+For more information, see this detailed FAQ on our default Exchange Rates.

 You can also add your own custom exchange rates.
 For more information on this, view our dedicated article on Customising Foreign Exchange Rates.